 Free Printable: Low Carb & Keto Food List

-Get It NowMost people might not think about making egg casserole without bread or potatoes, but you won’t even miss them when you make this healthy low carb keto breakfast casserole recipe.
+Get It NowMost people might not think about making egg casserole without bread or potatoes, but you won’t even miss them when you make my keto breakfast casserole.
 It’s a delicious way to start your day on a good note… and an easy one.
-With super simple ingredients and some spices, it comes together quickly.
-I hope this sausage, egg, and cheese casserole will become a staple at your house like it is in mine.
+It comes together quickly with simple ingredients you’ve got on hand, the texture is wonderfully fluffy, and it’s so satisfying.
+I hope this low carb breakfast casserole will become a staple at your house like it is in mine.
+Make it with me!

-Why You’ll Love This Keto Breakfast Casserole Recipe
+Why You Need My Keto Breakfast Casserole Recipe

 Ingredients & Substitutions

-This section explains how to choose the best ingredients for keto egg casserole, what each one does in the recipe, and substitution options.
-For measurements, see the recipe card below.
+Here I explain the best ingredients for my easy keto breakfast casserole recipe, what each one does, and substitution options.
+For measurements, see the recipe card.

-- Meat – I used breakfast sausage to make this a sausage, egg and cheese casserole, but cooked bacon and ham are both viable options.
+- Meat – I used breakfast sausage to make this a sausage, egg and cheese casserole, but bacon (my baked bacon or air fryer bacon are easy options to cook it, ham, or even chorizo work great.
 You’ll need to pre-cook your meat, whichever meat you choose.

-- Veggies – Vegetables are 100% optional, but I’m a huge fan of including veggies whenever possible.
-I used broccoli, but you could use bell peppers (roasted red bell peppers are delicious!), asparagus, onions, spinach, celery, or any keto veggie you prefer.
-You can even use leftover roasted broccoli and cauliflower here.
+- Veggies – Vegetables are optional, but I’m a huge fan of including them.
+I used broccoli, but you could use bell peppers (roasted red bell peppers are delicious!), asparagus, onions, spinach, celery, a mix of broccoli and cauliflower, or any other keto veggie you like.

-- Heavy Cream – Scrambling the eggs and whipping cream together makes light and airy eggs that are also rich and savory, but any keto milk will work.
-If your low carb breakfast casserole needs to fit paleo standards, simple use coconut cream instead (and skip the cheese).
+- Heavy Cream – This makes the eggs more fluffy and rich.
+Any keto milk will work.
+If you want your low carb breakfast casserole dairy free, use full-fat coconut milk instead (and skip the cheese), or use lighter almond milk.

-- Saute garlic.
-In a greased large skillet over medium-high heat, cook minced garlic until fragrant.
+- Saute the garlic.
+In a greased large skillet over medium-high heat, cook the minced garlic until fragrant.

-- Assemble.
-Grease a glass or ceramic casserole dish.
+- Assemble the casserole.
+Grease a large casserole dish.
+(The one I use is sturdy and beautiful — available at Amazon or Target.)
 Arrange the cooked sausage and veggies evenly at the bottom.
-Pour the egg mixture over the sausage and vegetables.
-Sprinkle more shredded cheddar cheese on top.
+Pour the egg mixture on top, then sprinkle with more cheese.

 - 1 pound cooked meat